bbc/simorgh/src/integration/README.md

 };
 ```

-For Jest to run the tests in these files we need to create a `*(amp|canonical).test.js` file that will import and call the test functions.
-We use `amp.test.js` to run the tests on the AMP platform and `canonical.test.js` to run the tests on the canonical platform.
-For example a file name `amp.test.js` with the contents:
+The above tests will not be picked up by the Jest test runner just yet because they are just exported functions.
+The reason we define them as exported functions is, if you remember from [How to write tests](#how-to-write-tests), tests are run against all 40+ services so we define our tests as reusable functions that can be called in any service environment.
+Jest is set up to detect files with the naming `*(amp|canonical).test.js` and run any tests that are inside of them.
+This is where we can import and call the above mentioned test functions.
+To clarify, `amp.test.js` files run the tests on the AMP platform and `canonical.test.js` run the tests on the canonical platform.

+An example of an `amp.test.js` test file that imports all AMP tests for a Pidgin article example http://localhost:7080:/pidgin/23248703 looks like:

 ```js
 /**